 Immigration documents are important and should be kept in a safe and secure place during the entire length of your program.
 Immigration documents should NEVER be discarded or thrown out.
 However, sometimes immigration documents can be lost or on the rare occasion stolen.
 OISSS has provided instructions on how to replace lost/stolen immigration documents.

-If you still wish to have a letter of invitation from Brown University, you can fill in the tourist visa letter request for relatives linked at the bottom of this page.
-OISSS will only issue letters of inviations for family members.
+If after reading above, you still wish to have a letter of invitation from Brown University, you can fill in the tourist visa letter request for relatives linked at the bottom of this page.

 Change of Address

 All students and scholars are required to update OISSS with any change of U.S. address within 10 days of that change.
 See below for instructions on how to provide that update to OISSS.
 F-1 students are required to update OISSS with any change in their address within 10 days as well.
 If you have any questions about how to change the address, contact OISSS.

 F-1 and J-1 students: Update the LOCAL address in your Banner Self Service account

 F-1 Students on Post-Completion OPT: Complete the online OPT Address and Employment Update form

 J-1 Students on Post-Completion Academic Training, H-1B, TN, O-1, and all others: Submit completed Address Update form

 All students and scholars are required to notify OISSS if they will be ending their program before the anticipated end date.
 Early departures will require a notification to U.S. immigration.
 It is important for OISSS to keep a student or scholar's immigration record up to date to prevent any future problems with applying for a U.S. visa and/or entering the U.S. An early departure also affects the date by which the student or scholar must depart the U.S. Notify OISSS of any early departure by submitting a Departure Notification form.
 F-1 Students on Post-Completion OPT can notify OISSS of an early departure by submitting the OPT Address and Employment Update form online.